 I’ll fight you for such a statement.
 You will never convince me all white people are bigots, but I do believe not all of them will speak out against racism.

 As a result, it will slow the change.
 It will hinder improvement.
 Nevertheless, change will come.

 As a person of the “majority”, your voice matters.

 If you are a person of no color, please speak up when you see an injustice or hear prejudice.

 It will make others in your social circle think and may even help shape the way they view the world and other people.

-If the person saying it is a Christian, reinforce racism is ungodly.
+If the person saying it is a Christian, reinforcing racism is ungodly.
 Challenge them.
 You will have more influence over that person than any news story or protest march in the streets.

 Black people … US TOO!

 My situation is the opposite.
 I often hear Black people say things like “they don’t care” speaking of White people.

 I won’t tolerate it because I know some do care.
 I’ve mentioned a few in my own life.
 We cannot categorize the whole based on the actions of a segment.